cocos/cocos-docs/en/scripting/coding-setup.md

 - **Add compilation task**: used to trigger the script compilation of Creator in VS Code.
 For details, please refer to the content in the **Use VS Code to activate script compilation** section.

-- **Add Chrome Debug configuration**: It is used to debug the web version of the game.
+- **Add Chrome Debug configuration**: used to debug the web version of the game.
 For details, please refer to the following **Use VS Code to debug the web version of the game** section.

 ### Using VS Code to activate script compilation